mbhagwan/Python-for-Data-Analysis/README.md

 # python-for-data-analysis
 This course can be found at: https://mode.com/python-tutorial/ <br>
-The dataset for this course: clone_of_python_tutorial.csv
+Datasets for this course:
+* Lessons 2 - 5: clone_of_python_tutorial.csv